-Asiamet engaged Graeme Miller (Miller Metallurgical Services Pty Ltd, Brisbane, Australia) an expert metallurgical consultant to oversee the technical work program.
+Asiamet engaged Graeme Miller (Miller Metallurgical Services Pty Ltd, Brisbane, Australia), an expert metallurgical consultant, to oversee the technical work program.
 PT Intertek Utama Services, in Jakarta, Indonesia are conducting the test-work for the initial phase of metallurgical testing.

-Current leaching and physical tests have been designed to evaluate whether the heap leach SX-EW process is a suitable processing route for BKM mineralization.
+Current leaching and physical tests have been designed to evaluate whether the heap leach "solvent extraction and electrowinning" ("SX-EW") process is a suitable processing route for BKM mineralization.
 Programs comprising sequential analysis, column leach, agitated leach and bottle roll tests are aimed at providing process design criteria suitable for input into a scoping level study.